Mandarin

 • Traditional Chinese Medicine has long recognized mandarin’s healing properties.
 The fruit was traditionally used to aid digestion, promote liver health, and support respiratory function.
 Mandarin essential oil, derived from the peel, was considered to be a gentle remedy for soothing the digestive system and calming the mind.

-Mandarin essential oil has been used for centuries in both culinary and medicinal practices, particularly in China, where it symbolized good fortune and prosperity.
+Mandarin essential oil has been used for centuries in both culinary and medicinal practices, particularly in China.

 Famous People Associated with Mandarin